Innovative Teaching Methods to Improve Literacy in Emergencies

 Dr. Colomba Kaburi Muriungi, Professor of African Literature, Chuka University, Kenya

 Colomba is a specialist of gender studies, literacy and children's literature.
-She has mentored several researchers in these areas, published extensively in her areas of specialization and presented her work in several conferences.
 She has also done extensive field research, specifically in aspects of sexual reproductive literacy in education and access to education in relation to gender and other marginalized groups.
 Colomba has worked at various positions at the university; she has been dean of the Faculty of Humanities and Social Sciences (FHSS) at Chuka University and she is currently the Director Quality Assurance.
-She holds a B. Ed (Arts) from Kenyatta University, Nairobi, and an MA and PhD from the University of the Witwatersrand, Johannesburg.

 Dr. Ezekiel Nyambega Omwenga, Senior Lecturer, Kisii University, Kenya